-As of 31 December 2021 and 2020, the Company's treasury stock amounted to \$40,786 and \$44,853, and the number of shares was 4,111 thousand and 4,521 thousand, respectively.
+As of 31 December 2022 and 2021, the Company's treasury stock amounted to \$0 and \$40,786, and the number of shares was 0 thousand and 4,111 thousand, respectively.

-From 14 November 2018 to 10 January 2020, the Company repurchased 5,319 thousand shares.
+From 14 November 2018 to 10 January 2019, the Company repurchased 5,319 thousand shares.
 The purpose of the repurchase is to transfer the shares to the employees, and the shares are to be transferred to the employees all at once or in installments within three years from the date of the repurchase of the shares.

-The above treasury shares were written off for 798 thousand shares in proportion to the total issued capital in December 2021 due to the capital reduction in cash refund to the equity shareholders.
+The above treasury shares were written off for 798 thousand shares in proportion to the total issued capital in December 2020 due to the capital reduction in cash refund to the equity shareholders.
 In December 2021, 410 thousand of treasury stock shares were issued to the employees.
 Please refer to Notes 6 and Note 11 for details of the relevant share-based payment arrangement.
+Additionally, on 16 December 2021, the Company's board of directors approved to write off 4,111 thousand treasury shares.
+For related information, please refer to Note 6.
+12(1).